QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Introduction

 We introduce \textbf{QuickLAP}: \emph{Quick Language–Action Preference learning}, a closed-form Bayesian framework for online reward inference from joint physical and language feedback.
-For each intervention, an LLM processes the user’s utterance in context (alongside the robot’s proposed trajectory and the human’s correction) to produce three signals: a feature attention mask (what matters), a proposed reward shift (how behavior should change), and confidence weights (how certain the LLM is).
+For each intervention, a Language Model (LM) processes the user’s utterance in context to produce a feature attention mask (what matters), a proposed reward shift (how behavior should change), and confidence weights (how certain the LM is).
 These signals are fused with a Boltzmann-rational model of the correction and an attention-weighted prior to produce a Gaussian posterior over reward parameters.
 This yields an efficient MAP update rule that extends IRL to multimodal feedback, robustly handles ambiguity, and supports real-time adaptation.
 Importantly, QuickLAP is robust to ambiguity in either channel: vague utterances are interpreted in the context of physical corrections, and unclear corrections are disambiguated by language.
 Rather than assuming clean or isolated inputs, QuickLAP exploits the natural interplay between language and action to infer what the user wants efficiently and in real time.

-To summarize, our main contributions are: 1) an efficient Bayesian framework for jointly interpreting physical corrections and natural language feedback in real time; 2) an LLM-based semantic parser procedure that maps free-form language to structured reward signals without task-specific training; 3) extensive simulation results showing large reductions in reward-inference error; 4) a 15-participant user study demonstrating improved understanding, collaboration, and user-preferred behaviors for QuickLAP over baselines.
-Beyond driving, QuickLAP offers a general framework for preference learning in any domain where users can show and tell, from assistive robots to collaborative drones, enabling faster, more intuitive, and more personalized human-robot interaction.
+To summarize, our main contributions are: 1) an efficient Bayesian framework for jointly interpreting physical corrections and natural language feedback in real time; 2) a LM-based semantic parser procedure that maps free-form language to structured reward signals without task-specific training; 3) extensive simulation results showing large reductions in reward-inference error; 4) two user studies demonstrating improved understanding, collaboration, and user-preferred behaviors for QuickLAP over baselines.
+Beyond driving and robot manipulation, QuickLAP offers a general framework for preference learning in any domain where users can show and tell, from assistive robots to collaborative drones, enabling faster, more intuitive, and more personalized human-robot interaction.